-Addressing these challenges requires an integrated approach, including investing in infrastructure that better connects our workplaces, schools and communities.
+To address these challenges we need an integrated approach, including investing in infrastructure that better connects our workplaces, schools and communities.
 This approach is reflected in the Government’s Hobart Transport Vision.

-To plan for and manage future changes in traffic volumes and travel routes, an understanding of current travel patterns is required.
+We need to understand current travel patterns to plan for and manage future changes in traffic volumes and travel routes.

-As part of our long term vision for managing the state’s traffic, the Department of State Growth has been conducting studies of the traffic passing through inner Hobart and Launceston to better understand how the road network is being used.
-This will help provide an understanding of how the network is used now and help predict how network usage might change in future.
+As part of our long term vision for managing the state’s traffic, we have been doing studies of the traffic passing through inner Hobart and Launceston.
+This will help us understand how the network is used now and help predict how network usage might change in future.

-The way we manage traffic in Hobart and Launceston will differ greatly.
+The ways we manage traffic in Hobart and Launceston will be different.
 We need a multi-faceted approach that takes into account the fact that the two cities have different geography, different road networks and different travel patterns.
 In Launceston, more people travel through the city, while in Hobart, people travel into the city.

-The Department of State Growth continues to work in partnership with local governments to address increased traffic across the state, including advanced traffic monitoring and management technologies to better manage traffic flow and communicate travel time information.
+We continue to work in partnership with local governments to address increased traffic across the state.
+This includes advanced traffic monitoring and management technologies to better manage traffic flow and communicate travel time information.